Shahir-47/shahirahmed.com/README.md

 ## **📜 License**

 This project is licensed under the [MIT License](LICENSE).
-Feel free to use and adapt it for your own purposes—just give credit where it's due!
+Feel free to use and adapt it for your own purposes.
+Just give credit where it's due!

 ---